equinor/ert/docs/reference/configuration/observations.rst

 The GENERAL_OBSERVATION keyword is used together with the GEN_DATA type.
 This pair of observation and data types are typically used when you want to update something special which does not fit into any of the predefined types.
-The ERT application just treats GENERAL_OBSERVATION (and also GEN_DATA) as a list of numbers with no particular structure, this is very flexible, but of course also a bit more complex to use:
+ERT treats GENERAL_OBSERVATION and GEN_DATA as lists of numbers with no particular structure.
+This is very flexible, but of course also a bit more complex to use:

 .. code-block:: none